hikogui/hikogui/docs/skeleton.md

 ### Undefined

 Used by the system to denote a *nothing* value.
-This will be used temporarily when indexing a vector or map on a non existing key which may then be replaced with a new value.
+This will be used temporarily when indexing a vector or map on a non-existing key which may then be replaced with a new value.

 Syntax: `undefined`